 We all must pay a reasonable part in our own expenses.
-In order to ASH members share in each other's medical bills, ASH members should bear some of the cost on their own.
+In order for ASH members to share in each other's medical bills, ASH members should bear some of the cost on their own.
 However, ASH gives each member the opportunity to decide what level is appropriate for their family when deciding upon their membership level.